How Do I Drop Shot In Pickleball?

 When returning a serve, the drop shot can be a powerful weapon.
 By executing a well-placed drop shot, you can catch your opponents off guard and take control of the point right from the start.
 Aim to drop the ball softly over the net, making it difficult for your opponent to attack your return.

-You may also like: Can You Volley In Pickleball
+You may also like: How Do I Serve In Pickleball?

 Drop shot in the kitchen